Mortgage misery as interest rates hit a 14-year high

 “Back at the beginning of February, we were really a bit on a knife edge as to whether there would be a recession,” Mr Bailey said.
 “Certainly we thought the economy would be quite stagnant.
 I’m not saying it’s off to the races, let’s be clear, but I am a bit more optimistic.”

-Interest rates were raised from 4 to 4.25% , their highest level since October 2008, following a surprise jump in inflation last month.

-But economists suggested the raise could be last, with prices expected to fall over the course of this year.
+Interest rates were raised from 4 to 4.25 per cent, their highest level since October 2008.
+But economists suggested the raise could be the last, with prices expected to fall over the course of this year.

-Chancellor Jeremy Hunt backed the rate hike, saying: “The sooner we grip inflation the better for everyone.!
+Jeremy Hunt, the chancellor, backed the rate hike, saying: “The sooner we grip inflation the better for everyone.”

 Shadow chancellor Rachel Reeves told The Independent: “The Tories are not in control of our economy.
 The interest rates rise and soaring food inflation will be a source of huge concern for families across the country who will be thinking about the impact this will have on their finances.